87.8 UCFM: History

-Controversy from the Australian Communications and Media Authority
+Controversy with the Australian Communications and Media Authority

-Unlike other Australian university campus radio stations, the University of Canberra's UCFM does not transmit on a full power Education/Community Broadcast licence but is limited to a Narrowcast licence.
-Close proximity allocation by the Australian Communications and Media Authority of other narrowcast licences has caused interference of UCFM's signal and numerous applications for a full upgrade have been refused by the ACMA.
+Unlike other Australian campus radio stations, UCFM does not transmit on a full power Education/Community Broadcast licence but is limited to a Narrowcast licence.
+Close proximity allocation by the Australian Communications and Media Authority (ACMA) of other narrowcast licences has caused interference with UCFM's signal and numerous applications for a full upgrade have been refused by ACMA.

 Despite UCFM's continuous broadcasting for more than two-decades, making it one of the original Narrowcast licences in Canberra the broadcast governing body neglected to reserve and offer UCFM a suitable frequency for a full Education / Community Licence in the Canberra Licence Area Plan.
-The ACMA instead showing preference to allocate the scarce FM radio spectrum frequencies to existing ABC, SBS and Commercial Radio licence holder's second transmitters in the Tuggeranong Valley, as well as the establishment of newer niche Community FM stations dedicated to the Arts, Multiculturalism and Religion.
+The ACMA instead showing preference to allocate the scarce FM radio spectrum frequencies to existing ABC, SBS, and Commercial Radio licence holder's second transmitters in the Tuggeranong Valley, as well as the establishment of newer niche Community FM stations dedicated to the Arts, Multiculturalism, and Religion.